jarviscanada/jarvis_data_eng_AdityaKhajanchi/README.md

 - Microsoft, Certified Power BI Data Analyst Associate [PL300] (Expected 2025)
 - Google, Foundations of Project Management (Expected 2025)
 - Winner, Best Data Visualization Project, St. Clair College (2019)
-- I enjoy participating in professional seminars and networking events to stay updated in my field and connect with like-minded professionals.
+- I enjoy participating in professional seminars and networking events to stay updated in my field and connect with like-minded professionals, which helps me stay current with industry trends and continuously refine my communication and interpersonal skills.
-- I like tackling DIY projects every other weekend, whether it's around the house, working on my car, or tech-related fixes.
+- I like tackling DIY projects every other weekend, whether it's around the house, working on my car, or tech-related fixes, as they sharpen my troubleshooting, creativity, and problem-solving abilities, skills I often carry into my professional work.
+- I love experimenting with fusion cooking for my friends and family, creating unique dishes that blend different cuisines and flavors.
+It has strengthened my patience, attention to detail, and flexibility while also teaching me how to improvise and create something great out of minimal resources.